 HCC’s Alcohol, tobacco, prescription and other substance abuse prevention coordinator and Stand Tall leader for the region is Alisha Moss, who is also a certified Community Health Worker.

-HCC adds technical, grant writing and management, and funding support to nearly a dozen school gardens and hoop houses throughout the Lyon School District.
+Healthy Communities’ staff adds technical, grant writing and management, and funding support to nearly a dozen school and community gardens and hoop houses throughout the Lyon School District.

-HCC’s Community Roots and Shoots at 209 Dayton Valley Road
+Community Roots & Shoots at 209 Dayton Valley Road

-HCC’s Community Roots and Shoots Floral Designer is Lynnette Edmondson.
-Lynnette brings over a decade of experience as a previous Floral Manager for Albertson’s/ Savemart, and as the owner of her own floral business, Victorian Petals.
+Healthy Communities’ Community Roots and Shoots’ Floral Designer is Lynnette Edmondson.
+Lynnette brings over a decade of experience as a previous Floral Manager for Albertson’s/ Savemart, and as the previous owner of her own successful floral business, Victorian Petals.

 COMMUNITY VOLUNTEERS: Healthy Communities Coalition would not be who we are without volunteers.
 People from all areas of Northern Nevada in all types of circumstances give of themselves, their time, their dedication, their love to helping others.
 We are, on a daily basis, so touched by what volunteering means and how much joy and health we see it brings to so many, including ourselves.
 We thank you, the people who have helped bring Healthy Communities Coalition to where we are today.